Jakub-Muszynski/Fruits-advanced-Programming-Project/README.md

 the working programming code must include the following:

 An Apple subclass which inherits from Fruit which consists of:
-- At least two properties
+- At least two properties that inherit from fruit
 - Set and get methods for each property
 - Constructor
 - Destructor